 The fragment — which is still alive, and, not being drawn to the Veil — will attempt to return to its still-living source.
 Who prevents this return by entrapping it in a new housing, which has been prepared for it in advance.

 It is possible that the curse also slows down the soul fragment, or makes it visible, so it may be more easily snared in a prepared artifact, as a butterfly with a net.
 The artifact evidently does not suck the soul fragment into itself on its own, or you would expect Tom’s “Master” fragment to have been trapped by the artifact he brought with him when he went to create his final Horcrux from Harry’s murder (assuming the artifact survived the implosion).
 Yes, I know Rowling did not mention such an artifact, but I am not convinced one did not exist.
 Not if Albus was correct that it was Tom’s intention to create a Horcrux from Harry’s murder.

 So.
 Creating a Horcrux is designed to render you immune from death.
 Creating a Horcrux requires a form of ritual suicide.
-The Victim is merely an intermediary proxy.
+The Victim serves as an intermediary proxy.
 The curse requires that both caster and Victim share the same soul.
 If they don’t, I suspect all hell breaks loose.

 But it does appear to be at least a viable hypothesis that only wizards who are able to take possession of others would be the ones capable of creating Horcruxes.